Duplicacy

 What is Restic?

-Restic is a fast, secure, and efficient backup solution that provides a robust and reliable way to manage backups for your data.
-It is designed to be highly customizable and can be integrated with various storage systems, making it an ideal choice for organizations and individuals alike.
-With Restic, you can create snapshots of your data, store them in a repository, and restore them whenever needed.
+Restic is a fast, secure, and efficient backup solution that provides a robust and reliable way to protect your data.
+It is designed to be easy to use, scalable, and highly customizable, making it an ideal choice for individuals and organizations of all sizes.
+With Restic, you can create secure backups of your data, including files, directories, and even entire systems, and store them in a variety of locations, including local disks, network shares, and cloud storage services.

 Installation Guide